gazertheamazer/beautiful-jekyll/_posts/2018-06-08-ARCLENGTH.md

 ![Simple Square](/img/Square.png)

 How could you compute the total LENGTH $L$ of the wiggly rope?
-If you had the rope in front of you now, you could simply straighten the rope and lay it beside a measuring tape.
+If you had the rope in front of you now, you could straighten the rope and lay it beside a meter/yard stick.
-How could we do this _without_ straightening it?
+But how could we do this _without_ straightening it?

+**To figure out the length of a wiggly rope, we compute the _arc length_ of the rope.**

-If the wiggly rope makes a particular shape that can be described by a function $f(x)$, the total length of the wiggly rope is the _arc length_ of the function $f(x)$ from the beginning to the end of the rope.
+The wiggly rope makes _some_ particular shape that, when laid on the Cartesian plane, can be described by a function $f(x)$.
-Given some (potentially wiggly) function $f(x)$, the total length of the rope is simply the sum of all the small little lengths of rope $\Delta L$ along the way.
+The total length of the rope (or function $f(x)$) can be viewed as a simple sum of all the small little lengths of rope $\Delta$$L$ along the way.
-We can approximate each little length of rope by a straight line, assuming we use really small bits like this:
-(show image with little tiny steps along the way)
-To justify this, any part of a wiggly rope looks flat if you zoom in close enough.
 Then, the total length $L$ is "the sum of all $\Delta L$ pieces from the beginning to the end of the rope".

-Each $Delta L$ is of length:
+The key to the arc length formula is the Pythagorean Theorem.
+Clearly, building a wiggly rope out of small, straight segments produces some error, for the rope is definitely _not_ actually built of straight segments, it is a curve!
+As long as we treat each of these pieces as _very, very small_, we can use some introductory calculus to compute the _exact_ arc length of the rope, with no error.
+Here is a zoomed-in image of a small, straight line segment approximating our rope.